AutoMQ/openmessaging-benchmark/driver-kafka-on-es/deploy/README.md

 - `region`: The AWS region where the resources will be created.
 - `az`: The AWS availability zone where the resources will be created.
 - `ami`: The [AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) ID to use for the EC2 instances.
+- `user`: The default user to use when SSHing into the EC2 instances.
 - `instance_type`: The EC2 instance type used by the various components
 - `instance_cnt`: The number of EC2 instances to create for each component